 Privately funded projects with foreign sponsors (other than PPPs whose structure will be as per the relevant government policy) require a structure that complies with local majority ownership requirements.

-Foreign sponsors have different options for structuring their investment in the project, such as becoming a direct shareholder in the project company or creating a holding company to serve as the shareholder in the project company.
+Foreign sponsors have different options for structuring their investment in a project, such as becoming a direct shareholder in the project company or creating a holding company to serve as the shareholder in the project company.
 The latter is advantageous in that the holding company can be incorporated in a foreign jurisdiction such as the British Virgin Islands, where certain shareholder rights (such as drag and tag) can be enforced as a matter of right, unlike in the UAE.

 Foreign contractors can partner with local contractors, either by setting up an offshore holding company to hold their interests in a UAE company that will be licensed to carry out the construction work or by entering into contractual arrangements outside of the UAE company.
 The former is advantageous in that it allows the foreign contractor to have a direct interest in the local company.
 Smaller projects can also be carried out by a single established local entity, where a foreign contractor is the sole shareholder.